Who we are…

 Phil Dunnett

 After joining as a volunteer in April 2019 Phil took on the role of Fund Raising Co-ordinator.
-Since then Phil’s role has expanded and now includes management admin, e.g. chairing meetings and minute taking, and event planning in general..
+Phil’s role expanded to web site admin and event planning.
+Phil was invited to become a Director in 2023 with a particular focus on finance.

 During his working life in the Electricity Supply Industry Phil took on several volunteer roles, e.g. School Governor and leading a Wildlife Trust Watch group for children.
 Phil is now retired and is a volunteer instructor for the Taoist Tai Chi Society.